Table of Contents

 This construction is due to Michael Methfessel.

 Note: should not be confused with O.K.
-Andersen’s “Potential function.”
+Andersen’s “Potential functions,” which also characterize, but in a different manner, the correspondence between partial wave energy and slope at the augmentation boundary.
 It is unfortunate that these distinct but related functions have the same symbol.

 Continuous principal quantum number for core levels and free electrons